pachyderm/docs/content/latest/reference/pachctl/pachctl_restart.md

----
-# metadata #
-title:  pachctl restart
+## pachctl restart

-description: "Cancel and restart an ongoing task."
+Cancel and restart an ongoing task.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - restart-datum
-cliGlossary:  r
----

 ### Synopsis